dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/custom-formatters.md

 Use a custom formatter for [content negotiation](xref:web-api/advanced/formatting#content-negotiation) types that aren't supported by the built-in formatters.

-For example, if some Web API clients support the [Protobuf](https://github.com/google/protobuf) format, consider using [Protobuf(xref:grpc/dotnet-grpc) with those clients because it's more efficient.
+For example, if some Web API clients support the [Protobuf](https://github.com/google/protobuf) format, consider using [Protobuf](xref:grpc/dotnet-grpc) because it's more efficient.
 The sample app provided with this article implements a basic [vCard](https://wikipedia.org/wiki/VCard) formatter. `vCard` is a commonly used format for exchanging contact data.

 ## Overview of how to use a custom formatter